 Meningococcal disease progresses very rapidly.
 Deaths can occur in as little as a few hours.
 The disease is caused by the bacterium Neisseria meningitidis.
-The most common strains worldwide are A, B, C, W and Y. MenW has emerged as an increasing cause of meningococcal disease, making up almost half of the Australian cases in 2016.
+The most common strains worldwide are A, B, C, W and Y. In 2017 both MenW and MenB cases dramatically increased.

 The Meningococcal Disease – A Guide for General Practitioners provides useful information about clinical features of the disease, as well as information on epidemiology, transmission, and vaccination recommendations.

 Click on the image below to view or download the 2019 Meningococcal Disease – A Guide for General Practitioners.

 1 Meningococcal vaccines for Australians/ NCIRS Fact sheet: April 2019.

 2 Australian Government Department of Health; Invasive Meningococcal Disease National Surveillance Report-Quarter 4 2018, 1 October 2018 to 31 December 2018.

 3 Australian Government Department of Health.
 Invasive meningococcal disease national surveillance report, with a focus on Men W. 9 January 2017 (Accessed 28 September 2017).